Soybean Sprout Soup with Kimchi

 - 8 cups water

 - chopped green onion for garnish

 - Add anchovies and sea kelp to the water in a soup pot and bring to boil.
-Reduce the heat to low and simmer for 10 minutes.
-Discard the anvhovies and the sea kelp.
+Reduce the heat to low and simmer for 5 minutes.
+Discard the anchovies and sea kelp.

-- Add the kimchi, kimchi juice, bean sprouts to the pot.
+- Add the kimchi, kimchi juice, bean sprouts to the stock in pot.
 Cover with a lid and simmer for another 10 minutes over med-low heat.

 - Add garlic and anchovy sauce.
 Season with salt and pepper if needed.
 Sprinkle with green onion at last.
 Serve hot with rice.

 the recipe is very easy … I will learn

 I love bean sprouts and this looks like a very appetizing meal!